au-research/raido/readme.md

 These generally execute on push to to `main` or on pull-requests.
 So if you want to test stuff in Github without pushing to `main`;
   work in your own branch, create a PR and it will run the build and tests.
-Note that changes consisiting soley of `*.md` files are intended to be ignored.
+Note that changes consisting solely of `*.md` files are intended to be ignored.

 * [api-svc-ci.yml](.github/workflows/api-svc-ci.yml)
   * builds and runs unit and integration tests